Featured Post

 Eventually we hurt those we have focused on but tell ourselves it is okay, we were just being honest.
 Bold.
 If “so and so” can’t handle “the truth” it is their own fault!
 God will deal with them!
 They are just following the devil and they will “get what’s coming to then”!
 Some will even call on karma….

-There is no grace in our spotless churches.
-No wisdom, no faith, no joy, no love, no spirit.
-Our stables are clean when we run all the oxen and sheep off.
-Unfortunately, when our focus gets skewed, we forget we are oxen too.
-Leadership is hard.
-Frankly, you deal with a lot of crap.
-When you get tired, you wish there was less to shovel.
-You can’t seem to see beyond the mounds at times!
-In those times, the servants forget that the harvest is great, we know the workers are few (Matt. -9:37) Burn out happens, especially when we take on tasks we were never meant to do.
+Burn out happens, especially when we take on tasks we were never meant to do.
 The ability to nurture the oxen and sheep is lost, because we are too tired from playing God.
 When we keep focus and remember who is in control that helps us continue to strive to be like Jesus.
-To have compassion for the confused, helpless sheep wondering around lost (Matt-9:36).
+To have compassion for the confused, helpless sheep wandering around lost (Matt-9:36).
 To raise up strong oxen for the work ahead, and guide the sheep entrusted to us by God.
-If we can’t do that, we need to spend some time out to pasture.
+If we can’t do that, we need to spend some time out in the pasture.
 I would rather be a stinky old stable preparing for the harvest than a pristine, white washed tomb any day!
 (Matt-23:27)

 ENOUGH